xizhonghua/pysummary/README.md

 #pystats

-pystats is a python script for simple statistics tasks. pystats read from stand input by defualt, and use space as seperator.
+pystats is a python script for simple statistics tasks. pystats read from stand input and use space as seperator by defualt.

 ### Install
 1. download/clone the repository